lyzidiamond/lyzidiamond.github.com/content/writing/_index.md

 title: selected work samples (mostly writing)
 ---

 This page has some selected work samples.
-They're mostly writing samples, but I've also included some tutorials and projects. _It is not everything I've ever done, just some things I want to highlight._
+They're mostly writing samples, but I've also included some tutorials and projects.

 Notes:

 - I've included [articles](#articles), [tutorials](#tutorials), and [projects](#projects).
-- I also have a [talks & workshops](/speaking) page with... talks and workshops.
+- I also have a [talks & workshops](/speaking) page!
 - The projects section includes programming projects with significant writing content, usually in the README.
 - Some tutorials have accompanying videos/slides.
 - Some of these docs are old and refer to things that don't work anymore.
 I've included approximate publish dates to highlight that context.